martijn234/CS-Paper-Martijn-Tinbergen/README.md

 The provided code is written in Python.
 We start with data cleaning.
 For every product, the title is used to extract important model words using TF-IDF scores and obtain a binary vector representation for each product.
 The binary vectors are transformed into a signature vector through the process of min-hashing.
 These signature vectors are used to obtain candidate duplicate pairs using LSH with a drop-out mechanism.
 Lastly, hierarchical complete-linkage clustering is used to obtain the final set of duplicates.
+At the end of the code, you'll find the main function, which integrates all other functions to execute the entire algorithm in one step.